DataDog/documentation/content/en/mobile/_index.md

 {{< img src="mobile/slo_widget.png" alt="widget page" responsive="true" style="width:100%; background:none; border:none; box-shadow:none;">}}

-View your [SLOs][13] from your home screen with Datadog widgets.
-You can choose the SLOs from your organization for display, along with a timeframe.
+View your [SLOs][13] from your mobile home screen with Datadog widgets.
+You can add any SLOs from your organization as a mobile widget, along with a timeframe.

 Timeframe options are:
 - 7 days